BUS FPX 4121 Assessment 1 Ethical Theories and Principles

 • Relationship between Personal Moral Integrity and Ethical Leadership

-Personal moral integrity and ethical leadership in the healthcare administration As mentioned earlier, the two concepts of personal moral integrity and ethical leadership are rather intertwined and highly applicative in the healthcare administration.
-From the study by Zhang et al. (2018), the term that people will use to convey personal moral integrity refers to the individual’s internal moral system of beliefs, attitudes, principles, standards, and behavior.
+Personal moral integrity and ethical leadership in the healthcare administration As mentioned earlier, the two concepts of personal moral integrity and ethical leadership are rather intertwined and highly applicable.
+According to the study by Zhang et al. (2018), the term that people will use to convey personal moral integrity refers to the individual’s internal moral system of beliefs, attitudes, principles, standards, and behavior.

-On the other hand, ethical leadership can be defined as the type of management specialization of a group or team, with the aim of pursuing a set of norms and values are deemed ethical.
-Lame managers in the healthcare industry must comprehended these two ideas if they will be successful in their businesses (Enwereuzor et al. , 2020).
+On the other hand, ethical leadership can be defined as the type of management specialization of a group or team, to pursue a set of norms and values that are deemed ethical.
+Lame managers in the healthcare industry must comprehend these two ideas if they will be successful in their businesses (Enwereuzor et al., 2020).

 Conduct and character are the core of Ethics in Managers.
-Thus, in term of ethical decision-making and ethical behavior, character or moral vulnerability really seems to count.
-This paper seeks to establish the understanding of their decision making, their conducts, and pattern of interaction with other employees at the healthcare firm based on the moral framework.
-Thus, in case of strong ethical sense, healthcare administrators are more likely to engage in ethical leadership behavior in a sustained manner (Pakizekho & Barkhordari-Sharifabad, 2022).
+Thus, in terms of ethical decision-making and ethical behavior, character or moral vulnerability seems to count.
+This paper seeks to establish an understanding of their decision-making, their conduct, and their pattern of interaction with other employees at the healthcare firm based on the moral framework.
+Thus, in the case of a strong ethical sense, healthcare administrators are more likely to engage in ethical leadership behavior in a sustained manner (Pakizekho & Barkhordari-Sharifabad, 2022).

-On the other side, ethical leadership is the demonstration of one’s own ethical standard.
-Ethical management is leading a leader to make business decisions, to disseminate information, and to rebuild organizational culture with the help of a definite list of ethical norms.
+On the other side, ethical leadership is the demonstration of one’s ethical standards.
+Ethical management is leading a leader to make business decisions, disseminate information, and rebuild organizational culture with the help of a definite list of ethical norms.

-There is a positive relationship that is both reciprocal since, ethical leadership and the morality of employees are correlated.
-Ethical leader is credible and possess the moral direction that can make the team members to follow him or her.
+There is a positive relationship that is reciprocal since ethical leadership and the morality of employees are correlated.
+An ethical leader is credible and possesses the moral direction that can make the team members follow him or her.
 The primary concept for the creation and enhancement of a healthcare organization’s ethical culture is ethical leadership, which also supports and encourages the development of personal moral standards (Kaffashpoor & Sadeghian, 2020).

 Slide 04: